 Saint Petersburg

-The city of Saint Petersburg was often seen as the most Westernized Russian city, therefore for Slavophiles, or people with slavophilic sentiments in post-Petrine Russia, Saint Petersburg was the most corrupt of Western cities, the city that has strayed farthest from traditional Russian values.
-The city is depicted this way in ‘Crime and Punishment‘.
+The city of Saint Petersburg was often sen as the most Westernized Russian city, therefore for Slavophiles, or people with slavophilic sentiments in post-Petrine Russia, Saint Petersburg was the most corrupt of Western cities, the city that has strayed farthest from traditional Russian values.
+The city is depicted this way in this book.
 Raskolnikov’s descent into the dark extremities of radical ideals begins only after he abandons the conservative society of rural Russia for corrupting Saint Petersburg.
 The city disgusts Raskolnikov, too, with its stench of filth and poverty and cynical residents.
 It is infested by “foolish” ideologues, too.